Alwin-Lin/GCP-automation/README.md

 ### setup.sh
 Creates android SDK and tar image, as well as create google cloud storage.

+The defalt SDK image type is SDK, Android version is 28

+Defalt bucket is called gcb_bucket_apk for apk and gcb_bucket_cache for cache

+Change as you see fit

 ### cloneAndBuild.sh
 Clones your Github Project and adds cloudbuild config to the file, then validates by running a local build